 The word ‘Vidur’ in Sanskrit carries the meaning of skilled, intelligent, and wise.
-These were exact qualities possessed by Lord Vidur from the famous Hindu Epic Mahabharata.
-The epic Mahabharata portrays him has half-brother of King Dhritarashtra and the Minister to the fabled kingdom of Hastinapur.
+These were exact qualities possessed by Vidura from the famous Hindu Epic Mahabharata.
+The epic Mahabharata portrays him as the half-brother of King Dhritarashtra and the Minister to the fabled kingdom of Hastinapur.

 He is celebrated for being a great scholar, who was an epitome of truthfulness, unbiased judgment, dutifulness, and unfaltering faith to Dharma.
 However, he is prominently known for his Nitis, chronicled in the form of conversations with his brother Dhritarashtra, which took place prior to the War of Kurukshetra.
 While Vidur Niti is mainly grounded in politics, it can be widely used even in our daily lives.
 Here are some useful tips from Vidur Niti to help you make your life easier.

 आत्मज्ञानं समारम्भः तितिक्षा धर्मनित्यता ।

 यमर्थान्नापकर्षन्ति स वै पण्डित उच्यते ॥

 The quote aims at describing the characteristics of a wise person.
 The phrase, when translated states, a wise person does not deviate from higher goals of life because his actions are based on qualities like self-knowledge, endeavor, patience, and devotion to dharma.